Run Pelican Server with Docker Image

 To run the latest pelican cache server, run the following command:

-from the container to the same port on the host machine.
-Note that the admin website of the Pelican server runs on port8444
+-p 8444:8444 -p 8442:8442publishes port8444and8442from the container to the same port on the host machine.
+Note that the admin website of the Pelican server runs on port8444by default, and the objects transfer endpoint of the Pelican cache server runs on port8442by default.

 Note: The Pelican Docker image currently does not support binding a directory on your host machine as the directory for a Pelican cache to store cached objects, e.g. using